Australian Government Bureau of Meteorology

 Diamantina River to Diamantina Lakes:

-The Diamantina River at Diamantina Lakes is at 5.62 m and steady, above the level of the Springvale Diamantina Lakes Road Causeway (2.10 m).
+The Diamantina River at Diamantina Lakes is at 4.24 m and falling slowly, above the level of the Springvale Diamantina Lakes Road Causeway (2.10 m).

 Diamantina River downstream of Diamantina Lakes: